 Early Language and Communication

 Babies and young children learn best through play and during daily activities.
 There are many ways you can encourage language and communication development in your child every day.
+We include some examples and activities below.

 Communication